How to Write a Letter of Recommendation

 Collect Information Before You Start

+Ask the person for whom you are writing to supply you with a copy of the job posting and their resume or curriculum vitae (CV) before you begin composing your letter.
 It can also be helpful to review their cover letter to see how they pitch their qualifications for the job.

 When you are writing a more general recommendation, ask the subject of your letter to outline their targets for employment.
 Ask them for an example or two of jobs they are applying for.
 Also ask them to share their most marketable assets for that type of work, especially ones you may have observed in your relationship with the person you are recommending.